 Watch the following video and see the "Little Deuce Coupe Story" come alive once again.

-Its HOT ROD magazines 65th anniversary in 2013, and to celebrate, the staff hosted a once-in-a-lifetime car show, a collection of 300-plus cover and feature cars from the pages of the mag, dating all the way back to 1948.
+It's HOT ROD magazines 65th anniversary in 2013, and to celebrate, the staff hosted a once-in-a-lifetime car show, a collection of 300-plus cover and feature cars from the pages of the mag, dating all the way back to 1948.
+If you are a hot rod fan you don't want to miss this once in a lifetime viewing of this spectacular event.

 Return to The Beach Boys Songs Page.